SajawalHassan/Quote-Video-Generator/Readme.md

 - [ ] On that topic, actually fixing the `crop_image` function inside the `VideoGenerator` would be great lmao.
 - [ ] Add different formats.
 Currently its just image shuffling.
 Other quotes formats involving fading transitions, pictures for posts, or other variations.
-- [ x ] Add image generation support
+- [x] Add image generation support

 ## License